AdamDHines/LENS/README.md

-_For a full guide on training and evaluating your own datasets, please visit our [Wiki](https://github.com/AdamDHines/LENS/wiki)._
+_For a full guide on training and evaluating your own datasets, please visit the [LENS documentation](https://lens-vpr.readthedocs.io/en/latest/train_setup.html)._

 ### Optimize network hyperparameters
 To get the best localization performance on benchmark or custom datasets, you can tune your network hyperparameters using [Weights & Biases](https://wandb.ai/site) through our convenient optimizer script: